How It Works

 Energy Efficiency Recommendations

-BETTER provides energy efficiency recommendations tailored to each building.
-A building in which the heating system is performing poorly, for example, will receive recommendations targeting that particular issue.
+BETTER provides energy efficiency recommendations tailored to each building and portfolio.
+A building or portfolio in which the heating system is performing poorly, for example, will receive recommendations targeting that particular issue.
 Recommendations range from no-cost operational adjustments to major retrofits.
+Click here to see how the change-point model coefficients in BETTER map to specific energy efficiency recommendations.
+For each energy efficiency recommendation, BETTER provides implementation guidance and links to dozens of resources from the U.S. Department of Energy, U.S. Environmental Protection Agency (EPA), and national laboratories that help building operators take immediate action to reduce energy consumption, costs, and greenhouse gas (GHG) emissions.

 Energy and Cost Savings Potentials